jwiegley/johnwiegley/drafts/reddit.md

 Ocean based merely on second-hand reports, or one day's playing at the seaside.
 Even the whales have seen only the briefest span of it.

-So I applaud you for coming to such a point in your religious studies, but would like to suggest that a new phase exists beyond it: a relationship not based on knowledge or conceptions.
+So I applaud those who have come to such a point in their religious studies, but would like to suggest that a new phase exists beyond it: a relationship not based on knowledge or conceptions.
 Indeed, faith and death of self are needed here, not rhetoric.
 "Be nothing then, and walk upon the waves."
-Which may seem like madness in our intellectually-driven culture, but what is there to be found is also, profoundly real.
+Which may seem like madness in our intellectually-driven culture, but what is there to be found is also profoundly real.

     The compass of the mind
     is whatever it can conceive;